 Visitors have the opportunity to taste medieval specialties, with a rich cultural and artistic program of songs and games.
 Walking through the Knight’s village you can get acquainted with the medieval way of life and crafts.

-And there is also something interesting for kids: small school of fencing, shooting a bow and arrow, painting and pottery workshops, and medieval games!
+And there is also something interesting for kids.
+For example, the small school of fencing, shooting a bow and arrow, painting and pottery workshops, and medieval games!

 In 2018 more than 100,000 people visited the festival.
 The festival also reached the world’s web portals and press, such as the London Telegraph, the Oman Times, MSN …